CommunityHiQ/Frends.Community.SQL.QueryToFile/README.md

 | DateFormat | string | Date format to use for formatting DATE columns, use .NET formatting tokens.
 Note that formatting is done using invariant culture. | yyyy-MM-dd |
 | DateTimeFormat | string | Date format to use for formatting DATETIME columns, use .NET formatting tokens.
 Note that formatting is done using invariant culture. | yyyy-MM-dd HH:mm:ss |

+### Notes
+Newlines in text fields are replaced with spaces.

 ### Result
 Result contains the amount of lines written to output CSV.